avivasolutionsnl/Pensum-extractor/README.md

 The extracted scenario can be run using [Pensum-runner](https://github.com/avivasolutionsnl/pensum-runner).

 ## Usage
-First provide your Google Analytics authentication details, metrics and dimensions and/or sitemap locations for product and categories in a configuration file.
+First provide your Google Analytics authentication details, metrics and dimensions in a configuration file.
 An example configuration file is available [here](./files/configuration.json), see [configuration](#configuration) for a full description of the options.

 Run `extract` with arguments, e.g: